Sergikavtaradze/Year4_Research/README.md

+# This code base is a fork from https://github.com/med-air/3DSAM-adapter

 # 3DSAM-adapter: Holistic Adaptation of SAM from 2D to 3D for Promptable Medical Image Segmentation

 Implementation for the paper [3DSAM-adapter: Holistic Adaptation of SAM from 2D to 3D for Promptable Medical Image Segmentation](https://arxiv.org/pdf/2306.13465.pdf)